 The night before the state examinations is the most critical time to relax.
 Staying up late the night before your examinations is the last thing you want to do.
 Sleep deprivation causes fuzziness in concentration, sluggish memory, and a drugged desire to ace the exam.
 Your intellect will stay sharp and efficient if you get enough sleep.
 This can help you feel more energized on the day of your real estate test.

-On the day of your test, make sure you’re well-rested.
-Do not take the exam if you are sleepy or hungry.
-Get a good night’s sleep the night before your exam, and make sure you’re fully nourished when you arrive.
-On the day of your real estate exam, it is not suggested that you take any practice tests.
+Make sure you get enough sleep the night before your test.
+If you are drowsy or hungry, skip the exam.
+The night before your test, get a good night’s sleep, and make sure you’re well-fed before you show there.
+It is not advised that you take any practice exams on the day of your real estate exam.
 Last-minute cramming might make you nervous and make you overthink things.
 Passing your real estate test will be a breeze if you focus on remaining cool and focused on the content in front of you.

 Tip #7: Create a Study Group